deafdudecomputers/PalWorldSaveTools/README.md

 - If the cityhash hasn't been installed for some reason, likely C++ not working/broken/etc: You might have to download [VS build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 - If that fails, you may try my pre-compiled version of cityhash package [here](https://www.dropbox.com/scl/fi/dbz4zikmmqawpbo56a7d0/external_libs.zip?rlkey=xf6vz30qlmxrpgpr1aw2117p8&st=4oec5601&dl=1).

-### Installation Directions for AIO
+## Installation Directions for AIO
 1. Download **VisualCppRedist_AIO_x86_x64.exe** from the link above.
 2. Run the downloaded file and follow the prompts to complete the installation.
 3. After installation, use `clean_up.cmd` and try again.

 ## Current Features
 - **Fast parsing/reading tool**—one of the quickest out there.
-- Fixes the 40k pal limit by parsing out inactive pals. **(OBSOLETE, OFFICIALLY FIXED ON 22nd August 2024)**
-- Fixes the left mouse bug.
 - Lists all players/guilds.
 - Lists all pals (All/Deleted/Kept).
 - Shows last online time for players.